or

 Before you start coding

 We ship an opinionated feature set on top of the default app that create-next-app gives you.
-Check out the to familiarize yourself with the code structure of Next.js WebApp Starter.
+Check out the development guides to familiarize yourself with the code structure of Next.js WebApp Starter.